The Wellington School

+Academics

+The Early Childhood and Lower School program includes preschool through grade 4.
+Curriculum includes foundational learning in literacy, math, science, social studies, French, music, art, physical education.
+Students participate in hands-on, project-based learning and off-campus learning experiences throughout the year.

+The Middle School program includes grades 5-8.
+Curriculum prepares students for the demands of upper school and includes language arts, math, science, social studies, world languages (French, Latin, and Spanish), music (band, strings, and choir), art, and physical education.
+The Middle School program includes executive function and social emotional skill building.
+Students participate in off-campus learning experiences throughout the year including overnight trips to Cuyahoga Valley National Park, Washington, D.C., and Chicago.

+The Upper School program includes grades 9-12.
+The rigorous curriculum prepares students for the demands of college and beyond, including honors and advances courses.
+Curriculum includes English, history, math, performing arts (band, strings, choir, and theatre), physical education, science, technology, visual arts, and world languages (French, Latin, and Spanish).
+The Wellington International Student Experience (WISE) includes global travel experiences for every student during their junior year (included in tuition).

+Campus

+The Wellington School is located on 19 acres in Upper Arlington, Ohio, near downtown Columbus and The Ohio State University.

 History

 Wellington was conceived in 1979 by Ken Ackerman, Harry K. Gard, Bob Holland, Len Immke, George Minot, Dave Swaddling, Dave Thomas, Jack Ruscilli, and Jeff Wilkins with the goal of creating the first coeducational, independent school in Columbus.
 They spent three years planning, raising money, finding a property, and recruiting teachers and students.
 In 1982, The Wellington School opened with 137 students and 19 employees as the first co-ed independent school in Columbus.
 The first graduating class was in 1989 with 32 students.
 In 2010, the new 76,000 square foot building opened.
 In 2012, the Little Jags preschool program for 3-year-olds began.

 Athletics

 Wellington competes in the Mid-State League of the OHSAA Central Region athletic conferences.
 Sports at Wellington include: boys and girls soccer, tennis, golf, cross country, basketball, swim and dive, and track and field.
 Boys baseball and girls softball and lacrosse are also offered.